rajbot/CDX-Writer/README.md

 ## Installation

-Unfortunately, this script is not propery packaed and cannot be installed via pip.
+Unfortunately, this script is not propery packaged and cannot be installed via pip.
 See the [.travis.yml](https://github.com/rajbot/CDX-Writer/blob/master/.travis.yml) file for hints on how to get it running.

 ## Differences between cdx_writer.py and access-access cdx files